-Stormwater strategies to capture, convey, intercept, infiltrate and transpire stormwater on site are a key feature of this development.
-The removal of existing trees will be required to allow for adequate space for a double row of trees and rain gardens along Yates, View and Quadra Streets.
+Stormwater strategies to capture, convey, intercept, infiltrate and transpire stormwater on site are a key feature of this development and will be designed to the City of Victoria standard details for rainwater gardens and other.
+A soil cell system will be implemented along View, Quadra and Yates Streets to support adequate soil volumes of 30+cubic meters as per the City of Victoria's Tree bylaw.
+The removal of existing trees will be required to allow for adequate space for a double row of trees and rain gardens along Yates Street.
 The existing horse chestnut trees on Vancouver Street are retained and treated as recommended by the arborist.
-Planting will feature native and adapted west coast plant species and specimen trees in key locations.

-A future separated all ages and abilities bike lane is illustrated along Yates Street.
-Soft landscape and trees frame the townhouse entries on the View and Vancouver Street frontages.
+Overall, planting will feature native and adapted west coast plant species and specimen trees in key locations, Soft landscape and trees frame the townhouse entries on the View and Vancouver Street frontages.